Apeiros-46B/AlchimiaVitae/README.md

 - Phantom Criticals
   - Applicable items: Axe
   - Effects:
-    - 1/4 chance to partially bypass armor and do the attack's damage raised to the power of 1.15 multiplied by 5/8
+    - 1/4 chance to partially bypass armor and do the attack's damage raised to the power of 1.15 multiplied by 5/8 on a crit
 - True Aim
   - Applicable items: Bow, Crossbow
   - Effects: